kartikperisetla/kartikperisetla.github.io/_pages/publications.md

 <p align="justify">
     Currently working on implementing paper by Facebook on long-form question answering where a local knowledge graph is created to compress and reduce redundancy of information.<br/><br/>

-    To learn more about this research: https://ai.facebook.com/blog/research-in-brief-training-ai-to-answer-questions-using-compressed-search-results/
+    To learn more about this research: <a href="https://ai.facebook.com/blog/research-in-brief-training-ai-to-answer-questions-using-compressed-search-results/">Compressing search results for long-form question answering</a>

     <br/><br/>
-    To read full paper: https://research.fb.com/publications/using-local-knowledge-graph-construction-to-scale-seq2seq-models-to-multi-document-inputs/
+    To read full paper: <a href="https://research.fb.com/publications/using-local-knowledge-graph-construction-to-scale-seq2seq-models-to-multi-document-inputs/">Using Local Knowledge Graph Construction to Scale Seq2Seq Models to Multi-Document Inputs</a>

 </p>